 Between international touring and promo for Banshee throughout 2013 and 2014, Morris worked on a side project band with friends Scarlett Johansson, Julia Haltigan and Holly Miranda.
 With Este Haim joining on drums, they released one single "Candy" and a cover of “Bizarre Love Triangle” for AMFARs The Time Is Now compilation record.

 Returning with her own follow up EP titled Babble in 2016 to positive reviews and more placements with Black & Mild, the OWN Networks TV show Queen Sugar and then some she continued working on new tracks with Jeremy Page as well as added focus to her love of visual art and connecting it to her sonic world.
 Having been collaging and doing stop motion animation a handful of years for her own album art and videos she wound up in the directors chair as well as animating the 2018 music video “Bomb Thrown” for the hip hop supergroup Czarface and MF DOOM record Czarface Meets Metal Face.
 Popular online magazine Mass Appeal cited the video as one of the best of 2018.

-She released her own first single off her upcoming record called Nothing in February with a video and will release Playing Games to follow shortly.
-Along with a vocal feature on track 8 of the new Czarface/ MF DOOM record, more visual projects to come and a new record of her own on the way, Kendra seems to be both a sonic and visual force of reckoning.
+February of 2018 Morris began releasing her own new music with her first single “Nothing” off of an upcoming record and the second single “Playing Games” following close behind in April along with a Greg Nice of Nice & Smooth on the Break Up Mix and her cover “Virgin” with DâM-FunK playing shoulder synth on the breakdown.
+With a vocal feature on track #8 Phantoms from the new Czarface/ MF DOOM album, more visual projects and music collaborations to come and a new record of her own on the way, Kendra seems to be both a creative reckoning in a league of her own.